-If you store your tables in SSD clusters, you may initially experience higher read latency, even after a restore is complete, while the table is optimized.
+If you have an SSD instance, you might initially experience higher read latency, even after a restore is complete, while the table is optimized.
 You can check the status at any time during the restore operation to see if optimization is still in process.

 If you restore to a different instance from where the backup was created, the destination instance can use HDD or SSD storage.
 It does not need to use the same storage type as the source instance.

 IAM permissions control access to backup and restore operations.
 Backup permissions are at the instance level and apply to all backups in the instance.